robbiehammond/GainsIQ/README.md

     "openai_key": "YOUR OPENAI API KEY"
 }
 ```
-- Next, build the backend.
-If you are on Linux, you (probably) can just do `cargo build`.
-If you are on MacOS, you'll need to build with Cross and Docker to get an executable that'll work on the Lambda function.
-Running the build.sh script can do this for you (assuming dependencies are installed).
+- Next, build the backend. `cargo lambda build --release --arm64` will do this for you.
 - Next, build the frontend.
-This can be done via npm.
+This can be done via `npm run build`.

 After this, you can deploy.
 Note that the site won't be connected to your backend yet.
 This is because you'll need to the API URL (you can get this from API Gateway) for the frontend.
 Create a .env file in the frontend directory like the following:
 ```